abdelaziz-mahdy/video_player_dart_vlc/README.md

 # video_player_dart_vlc

-package was made to allow for people to use video_player with windows and linux using dart_vlc
+platform interface for video player using dart_vlc to work on windows and linux

 # to use add this in the main of your app